A Selected Chronological Bibliography of

 Ishida (JP), Yasutoshi Agata (JP), Keiichi Shibahara (JP), and Tasuku Honjo

-Ag, a novel, activation-induced surface T cell protein that is involved in
+activation-induced surface T cell protein that is involved in mediating a

-mediating a contact dependent element of the helper effector function of CD4+ T
+contact dependent element of the helper effector function of CD4+ T lymphocytes

-lymphocytes provide contact-dependent stimuli to B cells that are critical for
+provide contact-dependent stimuli to B cells that are critical for the

 function.

-H. Carter (US) and Douglas T. Fearon (US) noted that lymphocytes must
+Carter (US) and Douglas T. Fearon (US) noted that lymphocytes must proliferate

-proliferate and differentiate in response to low concentrations of a vast array
+and differentiate in response to low concentrations of a vast array of antigens.

-of antigens.
-The requirements of broad specificity and sensitivity conflict
+The requirements of broad specificity and sensitivity conflict because the

-because the former is met by low-affinity antigen receptors, which precludes
+former is met by low-affinity antigen receptors, which precludes achieving the

-achieving the latter with high-affinity receptors.
-They found that the B cell
+latter with high-affinity receptors.
+They found that the B cell resolves its

-resolves its dilemma by having an accessory protein (CD19) that enables
+dilemma by having an accessory protein (CD19) that enables activation when few

 Daisuke